 - Georgina V.

-Both my wife and I were banking executives in Brazil, but were frequently got caught in nasty social unrests.
-We wanted raise our children in a peaceful environment.
+Both my wife and I were banking executives in Brazil but were frequently got caught in nasty social unrests.
+We wanted to raise our children in a peaceful environment.
 When we arrived in Canada as landed immigrants, the employment realities hit us hard.
 No one was interested in knowing who we used to be and what kind of credentials we possessed.
 We started going to employment agencies and were offered collection agency jobs.
-We held several banking agency jobs –low paid, temporary, part time and without any benefits.
+We held several banking agency jobs –low paid, temporary, part-time and without any benefits.
 We were optimistic that the circumstances were temporary and sooner or later we would be landing with one of the major Canadian banks.
-While holding on to the lowest ranks at a bank, we achieved the high productivity goals set by our management team which was often higher than those employees whose pictures were hanging on the wall.
+While holding onto the lowest ranks at a bank, we achieved the high productivity goals set by our management team which was often higher than those employees whose pictures were hanging on the wall.

 In the meantime, we rented a townhouse in an Italian neighbourhood.
 We became friends with our elderly neighbour who owned a small tile and stone business.
 I enjoyed hanging out with him.
 Two years later he offered to sell his business to us as he was planning to retire.
 My wife and I said yes.